BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 #####1.
 Property List:
 Starting version 1.1, <b>xavier.plist</b> has been introduced as part of the Xavier SDK package.
 It must be added to any projects utilizing the Xavier framework.
 <br><br>The plist contains the following fields:<br>
 i.
-Email Address: The email one registers with Blackshark Tech to generate the license key<br>
+Email Address: The email sent to BlackShark Tech to generated the License Key<br>
 ii.
 License Key: The license key obtained from Blackshark Tech to enable Xavier<br>
 iii.
 Portrait Mode: Specify whether Xavier should be used in portrait mode<br>
 iv. previewing UIColor: Specify the color of the preview box for the Xaveir widget.
 The value has to be of type UIColor<br>